amc-theater-dev/self-sacrifice/README.md

 - [common] recipient will heal for 25hp

-- [rare] recipient will die with you
+- [uncommon] recipient will die with you

+- [rare] recipient will receive a random +1 stat boost

 - [very rare] both donor and recipient will be healed to full